CloudSantosh/terraform_practical/day-6/README.md

 # Modules
 Terraform modules provide coherent sets of parameterized resource descriptions.
 They are used to group related resource definitions to define architectural abstractions in your project, for example defining a control plane node with dedicated servers, VPC and databases.
-In this project

 Modules can be defined locally or used from a private or public registry.
-Sind they are fully self-contained, they need to explicitly define their providers, their variables, and the resources.
+They are fully self-contained, they need to explicitly define their providers, their variables, and the resources.

 ## Example
 As before, to better understand modules, let’s use them in the very same example project.
 We will create two separate modules for the Jenkins-server, Kubernetes server, sonarqube server, keypair, security and vpc and define them in such a way that all required variables are to passed from root modules.